serai-dex/serai/docs/processor/Processor.md

 transaction signing protocol.
 If successful, the processor stops signing for this transaction and publishes the signed transaction.
-Then, `sign::ProcessorMessage::Completed` is sent to the coordinator, to be broadcasted to all validators so everyone can observe the transaction was signed and stop locally attempting to do so.
+Then, `sign::ProcessorMessage::Completed` is sent to the coordinator, to be broadcasted to all validators so everyone can observe the attempt completed, producing a signed and published transaction.

 ## Sign Re-attempt

-On `sign::CoordinatorMessage::Reattempt`, the processor will create a new a new instance of the transaction signing protocol.
+On `sign::CoordinatorMessage::Reattempt`, the processor will create a new a new instance of the transaction signing protocol if it hasn't already completed/observed completion of an instance of the signing protocol.
 The new protocol's preprocess is sent to the coordinator in a `sign::ProcessorMessage::Preprocess`.

 ## Sign Completed

 On `sign::CoordinatorMessage::Completed`, the processor verifies the included transaction hash actually refers to an accepted transaction which completes the plan it was supposed to.
-If so, the processor stops locally signing for the transaction, and emits `sign::ProcessorMessage::Completed`.
+If so, the processor stops locally signing for the transaction, and emits `sign::ProcessorMessage::Completed` if it hasn't prior.